-Of those 50%, less than 20% will graduate from 6th grade.
-Less than 10% will pass the national exams.
+Of that 50 percent, fewer than 20 percent will graduate from 6th grade.
+Less than 10 percent will pass the national exams.
 While the government provides universal free education, school uniforms and books are cost prohibitive, and there is an extreme shortage of teachers.
 Teachers in rural communities do not usually have above a 6th grade education level themselves.

 Primary and Secondary Education

 Hope for Haiti Foundation believes the next generation is the future of Haiti and that education is the key to a better future for these children.
 HFHF runs a school to show the success of our model in rural communities.
-With 250 primary students and 250 secondary students, we have 100% passing rates for our 6th graders and 90% passing for our 9th graders.
+With 250 primary students and 250 secondary students, we have a 100 percent passing rates for our 6th graders and a 90 percent passing rate for our 9th graders.